+Proposer: Title: Political Platform

+Political Platform text

-Proposer: Agenda item: FYEG Political Platform Committee 2 New FYEG Political Platform
+FYEG Political Platform

-1 We, the Federation of Young European Greens (FYEG), are the movement of the 2 Green youth at the European level.
-Our individual and organisational backgrounds lie in the social and environmental justice movements, in feminist and queer 3 4 battles, and in the defence of fundamental rights and democracy.
-For more than 5 30 years, our member organisations have joined forces at the European level, 6 uniting their collective voices and aspirations to learn from each other, to 7 debate, to campaign together, and to make the green Europe we wish to see become 8 a reality.
+We, the Federation of Young European Greens (FYEG), are the movement of the Green youth at the European level.
+Our individual and organisational backgrounds lie in the social and environmental justice movements, in feminist and queer battles, and in the defence of fundamental rights and democracy.
+For more than 30 years, our member organisations have joined forces at the European level, uniting their collective voices and aspirations to learn from each other, to debate, to campaign together, and to make the green Europe we wish to see become a reality.